Azure-Samples/AzureSqlGettingStartedSamples/nodejs/Readme.md

 - [macOS](https://github.com/microsoft/sql-server-samples/tree/master/samples/tutorials/node.js/macOS)
 - [Red Hat Enterprise Linux](https://github.com/microsoft/sql-server-samples/tree/master/samples/tutorials/node.js/RHEL)
 - [Ubuntu](https://github.com/microsoft/sql-server-samples/tree/master/samples/tutorials/node.js/Ubuntu)

+Once you'll be more expert on Azure SQL and Node.Js, you can also take advtange of [several samples](https://docs.microsoft.com/en-us/samples/browse/?expanded=dotnet&products=azure-sql-database&languages=nodejs) that will help you to create Full-Stack solutions or Back-End API, that can be used in project of any size and scale.

 If you are interested in other languages or platforms, please visit our [Getting Started Tutorials](https://www.microsoft.com/en-us/sql-server/developer-get-started/) page for a many other tutorials.